A man checks his cellphone on an empty street.

 • Discouraging tone discussed obstacles to traveling to a particular country or described the challenges or risks for Syrian refugees living in a particular country.

-The researchers found that Facebook users engaged with encouraging posts linking to news and official sources more often than with discouraging posts.
+The researchers found that Facebook users in the study engaged with encouraging posts linking to news and official sources more often than with discouraging posts.

 Conclusions